Swaranjit-9/libraryDatabase/README.md

 ## Description
 A spring boot app to review the books read by students and fellow friends from the library.

-The Implements Spring authentication, security and role-based permissions.
+It Implements Spring authentication, security and role-based permissions.

 Admin can list all the books (all crud functionality) which are available in the library.
 (Admin: bugs, pass: bunny)